Hackett Hemwall Hauser = H3 Prolotherapy

-Hackett-Hemwall dextrose Prolotherapy is the technique that incorporates the teaching and techniques of doctors George S. Hackett, MD and Gustav A. Hemwall, MD.
+This comprehensive Prolotherapy method incorporates the teaching and techniques of doctors George S. Hackett, MD and Gustav A. Hemwall, MD.
 Dr. Hackett was one of the original inventors of the technique, and Dr. Hemwall, one of his first “students,” mastered the technique, expanded its use, and subsequently brought Prolotherapy to other physicians, training many who are practicing today.
+The Hackett-Hemwall injection technique has been the foundation used by Dr. Hauser and combined with the more recent advancements in solutions, including Platelet Rich Plasma and Stem Cell therapy, as well as Nerve Release injection therapies.

 Regenerative Medicine pioneers: Drs.
 Hackett and Hemwall: